michaelmusty/.dotfiles/README.markdown

-As I occasionally have work on very old internal systems, my Bash is written to work with [any version 2.05a or newer](http://wiki.bash-hackers.org/scripting/bashchanges), a few versions after the less error-prone `[[` test syntax was introduced.
+As I occasionally have work on very old internal systems, my Bash is written to work with [any version 2.05a or newer](http://wiki.bash-hackers.org/scripting/bashchanges).
 This is why I use older syntax for certain things such as appending items to arrays:

 ```bash